richchapler/AzureSolutionsDocumentation/docs/AI_Interface.md

 ### Step 7: Confirm Success

-Make sure that you have a temporary value in `appsettings.json` for `KeyVault_Name`, then click "Debug" >> "Start Debugging" in the menu bar.
+Make sure that you have a temporary value in `appsettings.json` for `KeyVault_Name`.
+Click "Debug" >> "Start Debugging" in the menu bar.
 Enter a prompt and press the Enter key on your keyboard... allow time for processing and monitor progress in the messages logged at the bottom of the interface.

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/0e7d6516-b0b4-40fc-be94-152ddb2eafd0" width="800" title="Snipped April 9, 2024" />